Purdue-ECE264-002-Fall2024-stage/HW05-Count-Music-Notes/README.md

 What You Need To Do
 ===================

-Write a function called `countNotes(char * filename, int * pitch)`.
+Write a function called `countNotes(char * filename, double pitch)`.
 You have to read the characters from CSV file, and count the notes.
 Further instructions are in the comments in the function in file hw05.c

 Check Memory Leak
 =================